-The course takes the form of full-day sessions held over the course of five weeks (the first three sessions are on Tuesdays; the final two on Mondays).
-The sessions will start with a lecture, normally held at the IHR, followed by a seminar discussion.
+An Introduction to Visual Sources for Historians takes the form of full-day sessions held over the course of five weeks (but please note the different days of the week on which sessions will be held).
+The sessions will normally start with a lecture, followed by a seminar discussion.
 After lunch each week, the group will visit a gallery or institution of relevance to the week's topic.

 The programme is as follows:

 - 10.45 - 11.30 Welcome and Registration: Dr Lynne Walker.
 Meet at reception (Royal Institute of British Architects, 66 Portland Place, London W1B 1AB)

 - 11.30 - 1.00 Visit: Royal Institute of British Architects: Jonathan Makepeace, Imaging Services Manager, RIBA Photographs Collection

 - 2.45 - 4.00 Visit: Tate Archive, Tate Britain, Millbank, London, SW1P 4RG: Adrian Glew, Curator

 - 10.45 - 1.00 Royal Museums Greeenwich (formerly National Maritime Museum) NB Meet in front of the (former) main entrance of the Museum, which faces the river.

 - Visit Collections of RMG (prints, drawings, paintings), Queen's House: Zoe Mercer-Golden, RMG